Code-Institute-Submissions/globeconnections/README.md

 **The active/functional features in this website are as follows:**

-*a.
-The Google Maps Search functionality, which allows site navigators to enter a destination of their choice to find information about accommodation, restaurants and local tourist attractions around those places.*
+*(1) The Google Maps Search functionality, which allows site navigators to enter a destination of their choice to find information about accommodation, restaurants and local tourist attractions around those places.*

-*b.
-Information about popular destinations chosen and visited by site users.*
+*(2) Information about popular destinations chosen and visited by site users.*

 ## Features Left to Implement (in the future):

 **In the future, I would like to implement the following features to my website:**

-*a.
-Login/Sign-up*
+*(1) Login/Sign-up*

-*b.
-Access to booking systems for flights, hotels, restaurants and local tourist attractions.*
+*(2) Access to booking systems for flights, hotels, restaurants and local tourist attractions.*

-*c.
-The choice of accessing and choosing from various different packages to provide an extensive shopping experience.*
+*(3) The choice of accessing and choosing from various different packages to provide an extensive shopping experience.*

-*d.
-Access to additional resources such as the latest news/updates from the travel industry, health, beauty and safety tips and other useful external resources.*
+*(4) Access to additional resources such as the latest news/updates from the travel industry, health, beauty and safety tips and other useful external resources.*

 ------------